mavryk-network/mavryk-protocol/docs/alpha/consensus.rst

 The consensus algorithm
 =======================

-This document provides a high-level description of Tenderbake, the Tezos :doc:`proof-of-stake<proof_of_stake>` consensus algorithm.
+This document provides a high-level description of Tenderbake, the Mavryk :doc:`proof-of-stake<proof_of_stake>` consensus algorithm.

 History